 I was inspired by the adult coloring trend to add all of the swirls and lines.
-The great thing about it is that you can play around with the stitches and colors to make so many different possibilities.
+The great thing about it is that you can play around with the embroidery stitches and colors to make so many different possibilities.
 I went colorful with this one, but I think it would also look great as a solid color or maybe even all white on a darker linen background.
 I loved having the creative freedom to experiment with all of the different colors!

-Click here to get the free embroidery pattern.
-If you use it, I’d love for you to subscribe or follow me in some way.
 I did the embroidery on a scrap from a flour sack towel that I had sitting around.
 I used a full strand of embroidery floss for everything except the french knots.
 I used three strands of floss for those.
 I used a split stitch for the outline, veins and swirls.
 For the straight lines, I used a straight stitch, for the curved lines, I did a running stitch, and for the loops, I did a back stitch.
 Like I said though, you can use whatever combination of stitches you want!

 I’m not sure if I’m going to leave this one in the hoop or what.
 I toyed around with the idea of putting it on the front of a pillow.
 What do you think?